 Manassas National Battlefield Park

-This highway cuts directly across the Manassas Battlefield in Prince William County.
-Through these farm fields and copses of wood, two major battles of the Civil War were fought, the First Battle of Bull Run or Manassas on July 21, 1861, and the Second Battle fought on August 29-30, 1862.
-As a result, this battle is known to be haunted.
+US 29 cuts directly across the Manassas Battlefield in Prince William County.
+Among these farm fields, hills and wooded copses, two major Civil War battles–the First and Second Battle of Bull Run or Manassas–were fought.
+The first battle was fought on July 21, 1861, and the second battle was fought on August 29-30, 1862.
+As a result, this battlefield is known to be quite haunted.
+New York Avenue, so named for the New York regiments that were decimated here during the second battle, is known to be haunted by the apparition of a Zouave soldier.

 Occupying the grounds of Robert E. Lee’s former estate, Arlington National Cemetery provides a resting place for some 400,000 soldiers from every conflict since the Civil War.
 With so many dead, there are ghost stories regarding the cemetery, Arlington Mansion, and the surrounding area.